 Marilyn Monroe delivers one of the iconic performances of her career in Howard Hawks' Gentlemen Prefer Blondes, playing a ditsy but sweet showgirl, Lorelei Lee, who embarks on a cruise with her best friend, Dorothy Shaw (Jane Russell).
 The film features Monroe's famous interpretation of "Diamonds Are a Girl’s Best Friend."

 Falling in love is all well and good, but introducing a significant other to a big family?
 That’s comedy gold.
 Writer Nia Vardalos stars as Toula Portokalos, a Greek American woman who, upon falling in love with a man outside of her heritage, must come to terms with her cultural identity while finding a way to get her passionate Greek family to accept her husband-to-be.
-The film, a massive hit when it was released 20 years ago, was nominated for the Best Original Screenplay Oscar.
+The film, a massive hit when it was released in 2002, was nominated for the Best Original Screenplay Oscar.

 Always Be My Maybe may have only been released in 2019, but it has all the makings of a classic: hilarious and relatable leads in Ali Wong and Randall Park — who wrote their script with Michael Golamco — a juicy friends-to-lovers couple, an impeccable soundtrack featuring both original and iconic songs, and one of the best "stars playing themselves" performances by Keanu Reeves.

-A classic of the early aughts, How to Lose a Guy in 10 Days solidified Matthew McConaughey and Kate Hudson as rom-com stars.
+A classic of the early 2000s, How to Lose a Guy in 10 Days solidified Matthew McConaughey and Kate Hudson as rom-com stars.
 The film uses multiple classic rom-com tropes, from fake dating to an impromptu sing-along, and gave fans plenty of lines to quote.
 (RIP the Love Fern.)

 The Big Sick put a smart, timely spin on the rom-com genre.
 Part coming-of-age story, part meet the parents situational comedy, The Big Sick received an Oscar nomination for Best Original Screenplay — pretty romantic considering screenwriters Emily V. Gordon and Kumail Nanjiani based their script on their actual love story.

-Angela Bassett plays Stella Payne, an ambitious and successful career woman who is tired of being single.
+Recent Honorary Oscar winner Angela Bassett plays Stella Payne, an ambitious and successful career woman who is tired of being single.
 Nudged by her best friend, Delilah (Oscar winner Whoopi Goldberg), Stella decides to take a luxury vacation to Jamaica.
 There, she meets an array of potential suitors but is drawn to one particular young man who happens to be almost half her age.
 Before she falls in love, Stella must decide to either follow her career or follow her heart.

 Romantic comedy icons Julia Roberts and Hugh Grant star in a film about a Hollywood superstar (Roberts) who improbably falls in love with an ordinary bookshop owner from Notting Hill (Hugh Grant).
 The movie is arguably best known for giving rom-com fans the epic quote, "I’m just a girl, standing in front of a boy, asking him to love her."